devspace-sh/devspace/docs/pages/cli/deployment/components/add-remove-components.md

 - ... # your previously defined deployments
 ```

-> DevSpace CLI always **prepends** new components in the deployments array within your `devspace.yaml`, so that the components you need will be deployed before your application will be started.
+> DevSpace always **prepends** new components in the deployments array within your `devspace.yaml`, so that the components you need will be deployed before your application will be started.

 After adding the mysql database component, you need to redeploy:
 ```bash